Anni-Frid Lyngstad: Personal life

 On 3 April 1964, 18-year-old Lyngstad married salesman and fellow musician Ragnar Fredriksson.
 They had two children before separating in 1968; their divorce was finalized on 19 May 1970.

 In 1969, Lyngstad met Benny Andersson.
 They were living together by 1971 and married on 6 October 1978, during the height of ABBA's success.
 The couple separated in November 1980 and divorced in 1981.

 After the end of ABBA, Lyngstad left Sweden in 1982 and moved to London.
 In 1986, she relocated to Switzerland, where she lived with her partner, Heinrich Ruzzo Prinz Reuss von Plauen (1950–1999), a landscape architect and member of the German House of Reuss.
 The couple married on 26 August 1992 and lived in his family’s castle in Fribourg.
-Through this marriage, Lyngstad became acquainted with the Swedish royal family and developed a close friendship with Queen Silvia of Sweden.
+Through this marriage, Lyngstad became acquainted with the Swedish royal family and developed a close friendship with Queen Silvia.

 In 1989, Lyngstad became a grandmother when her daughter, Ann Lise-Lotte Fredriksson, had a son, Jonathan Casper.
 On 13 January 1998, Ann Lise-Lotte died at the age of 30 from injuries sustained in a car accident in Livonia, New York.
 Heinrich Ruzzo Prinz Reuss von Plauen died the following year from lymphoma.

 Since 2007, Lyngstad has been in a relationship with British peer Henry Smith, 5th Viscount Hambleden, with whom she lives in Genolier, Switzerland.
 In 2023, her grandson Jonathan died from stomach cancer.

 Other interests

 According to Dagens Nyheter and Sveriges Radio, Lyngstad has supported the Swedish Moderate Party.
 She appeared in a Swedish Employers Association advertisement, Satsa på dig själv ("Invest in yourself"), in 1979, which caused controversy and objections from the left, especially from Mikael Wiehe, who rejected her offer to record a cover version of his song "Flickan och kråkan", because of political differences, in the 1980s.

 Living in Zermatt, Switzerland, for many years, she became an accomplished skier and enjoyed hiking through the mountains.
-She has hiked through the Himalayas, climbed Mount Kenya and completed the 'Haute Route' in the Alps.
+She has hiked through the Himalayas, climbed Mount Kenya, and completed the 'Haute Route' in the Alps.

 Lyngstad is a vegetarian and a feminist.
 She remains involved in charity work.
 She is interested in environmental issues.